Bhanditz/googleads-ssr-generator/README.md

-# Snippt Status Report Generator #
+# Snippet Status Report Generator #

 A Python program to generate Snippet Status Reports in txt, protocol buffer, and csv format.